patrickDaly1/HotelRestaurantRinder/README.md

 Then navigate to: localhost:3000.
 # Note
-This project initially used a docker image and an AWS instance; however, this is too expensive to maintain.
+This project initially used a docker image and an AWS instance; however, this is too expensive to maintain so now it is just an app that one can use locally.